jsr6720/goodreads-csv-to-md/posts/2021-04-26-long-way-down.md

 ## My Review 5/5

+### Date Read
+2021/04/26

+### Date Added
+2021/04/27

-Are you coming?
+My Thoughts: Are you coming?
 A poets look at violence and the act of revenge.

 ---